pingidentity/pingone-authenticator-sample-app-android/README.md

   - Override user names locally, or use names from PingOne directory.
   - Authentication flow with push notifications using biometric recognition to approve authentication.
   - Send logs option to track customers issues with support ID.
+  - Get one time passcode for paired user with timer animation.

 ## Prerequisites